 Yes, I had to take that step all by myself.
 Yes, I had to keep moving each day.
 Yes, I had no idea what I would do tomorrow.
 But these women, these firebrands, had shown me what it means to be a woman of substance.
 While I was losing faith in myself, they clung on to me like melting wax on a wooden surface.
-They made me realize the consequences of forsaking my self-worth in exchange for affection.
+They made me realise the consequences of forsaking my self-worth in exchange for affection.

 I was no longer delusional.
 What more did I need to stand upon?

 The events of tomorrow are beyond my knowledge or control, but what I do hold power over is myself – today and tomorrow.
-I have realized now the intensity of kindness and generosity.
+I have realised now the intensity of kindness and generosity.
 The power of simply being there for someone who may be holding on just by a thread.

 Image source: shutterstock

 Women's Web is an open platform that publishes a diversity of views.
 Individual posts do not necessarily represent the platform's views and opinions at all times.
-If you have a complementary or differing point of view, you can request to be a Women's Web contributor too!
+If you have a complementary or differing point of view, sign up and start sharing your views too!

 Stay updated with our Weekly Newsletter or Daily Summary - or both!